thatblindgeye/ConditionTracker/README.md

 ## Commands List

 The following commands are available for use.
 Most commands are setup so that only the GM has permission to call them.
+Macros for the add, remove, set, conditions, and toggle commands will also be created when installing the script, and will update accordingly when editing the ConditionTracker Config character bio.

 ### Help (All)